 The best part is that in conjunction with the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® Card, or Ink Business Preferred℠ Credit Card, points earned on this card can be converted into Ultimate Rewards points, and be transferred to the Ultimate Rewards airline and hotel partners.
 Since I value one Ultimate Rewards point at significantly more than one cent, that’s my preferred use of those points.

-Between April 1 and June 30, 2019, the Chase Freedom® Card is offering 5x points on the first $1,500 spent at grocery stores and home improvement stores.
-Note that while registration closed for that category yesterday, if you are registered you’ll continue earning 5x points through June 30, 2019, up to the $1,500 cap.
+Note that while registration closed for that category yesterday, if you are registered you’ll continue earning 5x points through September 30, 2019, up to the $1,500 cap.

-Register now: Chase Freedom 5x points for Q3 2019
+Register Now: Chase Freedom 5x Points For Q4 2019

-Today registration has opened for the third quarter 2019 bonus categories.
-The Chase Freedom® Card will offer 5x points on the first $1,500 spent at gas stations and on streaming services between July 1 and September 30, 2019.
+Today registration has opened for the fourth quarter 2019 bonus categories.
+The Chase Freedom® Card will offer 5x points on the first $1,500 spent on Chase Pay, PayPal, and department stores, between October 1 and December 31, 2019.

 Registration is easy — just go to the registration page and enter your last name, billing zip code, and the last four digits on your card, and you’ll be registered.